determin1st/httpFetch/README.md

 #### Return value

 Boolean.
-Indicates that fetch was started and the callback will run.
+Indicates that fetch has been started.

 #### Examples